zoracam/zoracam/privacy-policy-en.md

 ### 1.1 Required Permissions
 - Camera Access: For taking photos.
 All content and data are **processed locally only, never uploaded to servers**.
 - Photo Library Access: For saving photos to your gallery. **Local processing only, no sync or backup**.
+- Microphone Access: For capturing ambient audio when Live Photo mode is enabled.
+All audio is processed locally on your device and is included only in the Live Photo you choose to save.
+The app does not upload or transmit audio to any servers.
 - Device Information: Basic information including device model and OS version.

 ### 1.2 Non-Personal Information